Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Discussion

 In our theory, the time delay $\Delta t$ should satisfy\ $\Delta t\gg \sigma/\sqrt{\tau/\mu}$ (with scalar mass $\mu$ for simplicity) to avoid a strong instantaneous self-interaction.
 In this fashion, the wavefunction localization only starts to have an effect on the particle when it has already moved by $\Delta t$ times its average velocity $\sqrt{\tau/\mu}$.
 If this distance exceeds $\sigma$, the particle will not experience the \textquotedblleft indentation\textquotedblright\ it has just created in the wavefunction.
 Absent of this delay, the particle would have a tendency to gradually lose kinetic energy.
 This is not the only way to address the self-interaction problem: one could add a negative drag term in the equation of motion for $r$ instead, or place the particle in weak interaction with an outside reservoir that constantly replenishes the lost energy to maintain an average kinetic energy $\tau$.
 We favor the time delay approach for its simplicity, but it would be difficult to discern these alternatives experimentally.
+To pickup the relevant time history of $r\left( t\right) $, the time delay $\Delta t$ should also far less than the relaxation time of the fictitious particle, which we had bounded by $t_{r}\lesssim10^{-14} \operatorname{s} $.
+Combined with our estimate of $\sqrt{\tau/\mu}\approx10^{8} \operatorname{m} / \operatorname{s} $, this implies that $\sigma\ll t_{r}\sqrt{\tau/\mu}\approx10^{-6} \operatorname{m} $.